davidhammaker/Restaurant_Database_Server/README.md

 * If you experience any errors, check that you have SQLAlchemy installed.
 Running `$ pip3 install SQLAlchemy` will either install the module or inform you that the module is already installed.
 (If `$ pip3` fails, you may need to install that, too.
 Try `$ sudo apt-get install pip3`, and then proceed to `$ pip3 install SQLAlchemy`.)

 Once the server is up and running (your shell should say `Web server running on port 8080`), you can access the webpage by typing `localhost:8080/restaurants` into your web browser.

+## Work-in-progress
+I am still continuing my work on this course, so this repository is not yet complete.
+Check back for updates.